 2. Game Show Extravaganza

 Trivia challenges can get teams excited as they go head to head, answering questions from politics, pop culture, and probably more.
 It is a race against the clock, which makes it more exciting.

 3. Team Pursuit

 Team Pursuit is an excellent way for teammates to understand each other in a better way.
 The game involves a series of skill and mystery-ridden challenges.
-During the activities, employees will get a chance to enhance their communication skills otherwise discovering hidden talents.
+During the activities, employees will get a chance to enhance their communication skills otherwise discover hidden talents.